logancyang/obsidian-copilot/README.md

 ## 🎬 Video Demos

-#### 🎉 NEW in v2.4.8: Local Copilot with LM Studio!
+#### 🎉 NEW in v2.4.8: Local Copilot with LM Studio and Ollama!
 No internet required!! 🎉🎉🎉

 <a href="https://www.youtube.com/watch?v=3yPVDI8wZcI" target="_blank"><img src="./images/thumbnail-local-copilot-lm-studio.png" width="700" /></a>